lisakmalins/Snakespeare/README.md

 snakemake
 ```

 That's it!
 The workflow should finish within a few seconds.
-The plots will appear in the folder `Snakespeare/data/plots/`.
+The output plot showing all dialogue statistics will appear in the folder `Snakespeare/data/plots/`.